Chapter 1: A Name for a Name

 "There’s certainly no need to apologize.”
 He flashed her a rather charming smile as he attempted to reassure her.

 "Oh... sorry.
-I mean, it's just a bad habit I have," she replied hesitantly, trying to correct a second apology that preceded the first before it.
+I mean, it's just a bad habit I have," she replied hesitantly, trying to correct a second apology that succeed the first before it.
 "Thank you very much!"

 "It's no trouble," the boy assured her, "I don't think I've seen you around before though.
 What brings you out to this park of all places?
 I never thought of this place as being particularly attractive for tourists."